eWaterCycle/ewatercycle/docs/hpc_to_cluster.rst

-Migrate from HPC to Cluster (Cartesius) guide
+Migrate from HPC to Cluster (Snellius) guide
 =============================================
-The HPC node jupyter.ewatercycle.org can be used for small test experiments, to do actual work you will need to run your notebook/script on the cluster (Cartesius).
-On Cartesius the forcing data is already present and many users can run jobs at the same time without interfering each other.
+The HPC node jupyter.ewatercycle.org can be used for small test experiments, to do actual work you will need to run your notebook/script on the cluster (Snellius).
+On Snellius the forcing data is already present and many users can run jobs at the same time without interfering each other.

 Familiarize yourself with Linux by reading this simple guide: